bewuethr/pandoc-bash-blog/README.md

 - Generates the index file, `index.md`
 - Converts the markdown files with datestamps in their names and `index.md` to HTML, copies the results into `docs`
+- Generates an Atom feed for the up to ten most recent posts at `docs/feed.xml`

 ### `pbb serve`